SVBTECH/ScrapingExamples/Linkedin_Scraping/ReadMe.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate

 ## License
 [Apache License](https://www.apache.org/licenses/LICENSE-2.0)